-This dish was inspired by my last visit to James Beard’s winning restaurant, Yardbirds in Las Vegas, a southern style cooking venue featuring a fried green tomato appetizer.
+My last visit to James Beard’s winning restaurant, Yardbirds in Las Vegas, a southern-style cooking venue featuring a fried green tomato appetizer, is the inspiration for this post.
 The fresh tart tomatoes are the perfect taste of summer and a dish I have had on menus throughout my career.
 It’s easy and delicious.

 While I don’t have the exact recipe they use, I’ve made it easier for the home cook by substituting the smoked pork belly with bacon.
 You can use this to make a great vegetarian sandwich by omitting the bacon.
-It is deeply satisfying as a sandwich, along with a big slice of kosher pickle.
+A fried green tomato sandwich is deeply satisfying, along with a big slice of kosher pickle.

 - 1 cup flour, AP